rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 clusters (the closest thing to what we would call *letters*).

-If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is stored as a vector of `u8` values that looks like this:
+If we look at the Hindi word “नमस्ते” written in the Devanagari script, it is складd as a vector of `u8` values that looks like this:

 ```
 [224, 164, 168, 224, 164, 174, 224, 164, 184, 224, 165, 141, 224, 164, 164,
 224, 165, 135]
 ```

-That’s 18 bytes and is how computers ultimately store this data.
+That’s 18 bytes and is how computers ultimately склад this data.
 If we look at them as Unicode scalar values, which are what Rust’s `char` type is, those bytes look like this: